 Administrators can give users the ability to access a computer via Remote Desktop Sharing without giving them accounts with administrator privilege.
 This can be done by creating a group titled "NetMeeting RDS Users" and adding those users' accounts to that group.

 To connect to your computer using the RDS service, you must know either the IP address of your computer or the computer name of the computer being called.
-You can find the IP address of your computer by clicking Help, and then clicking About Windows NetMeeting.
+You can find the IP address of your computer by clicking Help

 Remote desktop sharing is automatically disabled when you visit a Web page that has NetMeeting embedded in the browser's UI.
 It needs to be manually enabled.

 If an IP address is dynamically assigned, such as for dial-up networking, an RDS server cannot resume RDS sessions after a lost connection with the network.
 The workaround is to deactivate RDS, Release All and then Renew All in the Windows IP Configuration utility (winipcfg.exe for Windows 95 and Windows 98 or ipconfig.exe for Windows NT 4.0) and reactivate RDS.Security

 In a secure data-only call, the audio and video controls and menu items should be dimmed, but currently, they stay active throughout the call.Windows NetMeeting only works with certificates in the Windows system certificate store.
 Certificates obtained from browsers that use private certificate stores, such as Netscape Communicator 4.5, can't be used with NetMeeting.
 Such certificates may be used if they are exported using Netscape Communicator and then imported using Internet Explorer.

 NetMeeting may not be able to place secure calls using the NetMeeting Certificate in Windows 95 or Windows 98 if you cancel the Windows Logon dialog.
 To work around this, do not cancel the logon prompt when starting Windows 98.